philipboser/Optimization-Functions/README.md

 ![Sample Function](Images/function.png)

-This function is a classical egg carton function which are commonly used to test optimization problems due to their many local minimums in which optimization algortithms can get stuck:
+This function is a classical egg carton function with a global minimum at (0,0).
+These types of functions are commonly used to test optimization problems due to their many local minimums in which optimization algortithms can get stuck:

 ![Sample Function Plot](Images/ExFunct.png)